evilwizardstudios/smithy/docpage/docs/index.md

 </div>

 # Installation and Setup
   The Smithy Asset package can be downloaded from the [Unity Asset Store](#) and, from there, imported into an existing project.
-The package contains two folders of content, Smithy and Gizmos.
-Both are **required**.
+All files included in the package are required.
+Demo assets and examples can be downloaded from individual tutorial pages in this site.

   Smithy requires no additional setup, and you can immediately begin adding [Adapters](editor/adapter) and [Nodes](editor/node).
 However, if it's your first time using Smithy, reading the [Quick Start Tutorial](/demos_tutorials/quick_start) is strongly recommended.